End-of-Life Issues and Care Planning

 Prepare an Advance Health Care Directive

-An advance healthcare directive is a non-binding document that contains your healthcare wishes should you become incapacitated.
+An advance healthcare directive contains your healthcare wishes should you become incapacitated.
 People often use advanced health care directives to specify:

 - What kind of medical treatments they want to receive